peussen/wp-tripolis/README.txt

 some help figuring all the field codes out.

 == Changelog ==

+= 0.3.1 =
+* Added some extra servers to the selectionlist

 = 0.3 =
 * Made it possible to send a confirmation mail when subscribing using the directmail attribute